Farm Credit donates to Arkansas Red Cross

-FORT SMITH, ARK.
-(KFTA) — The Farm Credit Cooperatives of Arkansas donated $50,000 to the Arkansas Red Cross on July 3 for flood damage reparations.
+FORT SMITH, Ark.
+(KNWA) — The Farm Credit Cooperatives of Arkansas donated $50,000 to the Arkansas Red Cross on July 3 for flood damage reparations.

 Red Cross opened a shelter in Fort Smith after historic flooding of the Arkansas River affected residents in thirty-one counties.